 Rethink Your Beauty Routine

 Certain products can make treating adult acne more difficult.
 Switch to lightweight oil-free moisturizers and sunscreens, and read labels to make sure all of your products, makeup included, are noncomedogenic (this means they have been tested and shown not to clog pores).

 Consider Your Diet

 Recent studies have taken a closer look at the link between various foods and acne, and results seem to suggest a stronger connection than previously thought.
 Foods with a high-glycemic index, such as sugary drinks and sweets made with white flour, have been shown to cause an increase in acne, for example, while a diet rich in low-glycemic foods such as whole grain breads and whole grain pastas may reduce acne.
-These connections are still being researched, but there’s no doubt that a diet rich in whole foods and low in fatty foods and sugary snacks is beneficial to your whole body.
-“Your skin is essentially a porthole look at your overall health,” says Dr. Param Dedhia, M.D. of Canyon Ranch, Tucson, so what’s good for the inside is good for the outside.
+Probiotics, meanwhile, have been shown to balance the gut and hence the immune system, which provides an opportunity to decrease inflammation.
+“There’s growing evidence that a healthy gut mirrors healthy skin,” says Param Dedhia, M.D., a doctor at Canyon Ranch in Tucson.
+These connections are still being researched, but there’s no doubt that a diet rich in whole foods and probiotics and low in fatty foods and sugary snacks is beneficial to your whole body.
+“Your skin is essentially a porthole look at your overall health,” Dedhia says, so what’s good for the inside is good for the outside, too.